 Accounting at Essex goes well beyond the preparation of financial statements.
 We teach you to be accountable, act ethically and make financial decisions that positively impact both organisations and society.

 This course will advance your knowledge of accounting in both depth and scope.
-You are taught at Essex Business School, champions of ethical management and sustainable business and ranked in the UK’s top 25 for research excellence (REF, 2014).
+You are taught at Essex Business School, champions of ethical management and sustainable business and ranked in the UK’s top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018).
 We believe accounting information is the foundation for successful decision-making and further develop your practical accounting skills and theoretical knowledge so you can make a positive impact in the workplace.

 You explore the changing role and perception of accounting within shifting global markets.
 We take a critical view of both financial reporting and management accounting, so that you can be perfectly placed to lead financial decision-making in your chosen industry.
 You work with students and staff from across the globe, preparing you to work in international markets; our Masters students currently join us from more than 40 countries.

 MSc Accounting can also be part-time and you may be eligible for a number of scholarships and discounts.
 Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,000, for students from the UK and EU.

 Our expert staff are at the forefront of debate and research surrounding accounting issues.

 Essex Business School is home to industry renowned figures, such as Emeritus Professor Prem Sikka.
 Prem is a leading thinker on issues surrounding tax avoidance, with his work often quoted in The Guardian, The Huffington Post and The Independent.

 Our academics are members of three internationally respected research centres:

 By learning from accounting experts, you can experience an education at the cutting edge of the discipline.
 You hear the latest thinking on issues impacting the business world today.